jeangiraldoo/dotfiles/README.md

 - **termux** — Based on `main`, adapted for Android/Termux
 - **windows** — Windows-specific setup

-The current branch is `main`.
+The current branch is `termux`.
 Here you will find settings for:

 - Neovim (main editor)
 - Yazi (file manager)